vamsi-bhavani/vb-aws-course/3. AWS EBS/README.md

   - Cost-effective solution for throughput-intensive applications.

 - **Performance:**
-  - Provides up to 500 MiB/s throughput.
+  - Provides up to 40 MiB/s per TiB throughput.
   - Optimized for scenarios with large, sequential data access patterns.

 - **Use Cases:**